bmehler/bm_articlelist/README.md

     /**
      * Render the articlelist.
      *
-     * The template parameter articles stored the $oArticlelist Objects and
+     * The template parameter articles stores the $oArticlelist Objects and
-     * will make them accessible in the sidbar.tpl.
+     * makes them accessible in the sidbar.tpl.
-     * In the sidebar.tpl articles Array is assigned to the foreach loop.
+     * The articles Array is accessible in the sidebar.tpl and will be iterated by a foreach loop.
      *
      * @return object Returns the number of articles.
      */